gitesh216/mongodb-aggregations/README.md

   }
 ]
 ```
+👉 Uses array index to match "ad" as the second tag.
 ## Q14.
-Users with All Tags enim and id
+Find users who have both "enim" and "id" as their tags
 ```js
 [
   {